Mermaids (2003 film)

-Mermaids is a 2003 television film directed by Ian Barry and starring Serah D'Laine, Nikita Ager and Australian model Erika Heynatz as a trio of mermaid sisters who band together to avenge their father's death.
+Mermaids is a 2003 television film directed by Ian Barry and starring Sarah Laine, Nikita Ager and Australian model Erika Heynatz as a trio of mermaid sisters who band together to avenge their father's death.
 The film is also known in other languages as Sereias (Brazil), Três Sereias (Portugal), Mermaids - Las sirenas (Spain), Oi treis gorgones (Greece), Seireenisiskokset (Finland), Sirènes (France), Sirenas (Argentina and Mexico), Русалки (Bulgaria and Russia), Sirene (Croatia), Mořské panny (Czech Republic), and Morské panny (Slovakia).

 Plot

 Unscrupulous fisherman John Mallick and his assistant Carlo are fishing with soda bombs in open water to harvest coral reefs when they notice a large creature thrashing in the water, Mallick shoots it and discovers that it's a merman.
 They attempt to collect the body but the vessel is knocked by a powerful force.
 Mallick sees a figure in the water, pointing a trident at him and he and Carlo escape, without the body of the merman.

 The figure is Diana, the merman's eldest daughter.
 She has superhuman strength and a magical trident that turns into a comb she can wear in her hair.
 Diana buries her father's body.
 Although she loathes humans, Diana ventures onto land for the first time to seek out her sisters Venus and June to help her find Mallick and justice for their father's murder.

 The middle sister Venus is working in a cafe where she swims in a tank with a fake mermaid tail.
 When Diana finds her, she is appalled by her sister's behavior and suspects that there is another reason behind her choosing to perform for humans.
 The youngest sister June has lived among humans for three years and is working at a sea park.
 June is in love with Randy, a marine patrolman who has a long-term girlfriend named Cynthia.
 Although the three sisters don't get along because of their differing life choices, they agree to band together to find Mallick.

 June and Randy are aware of Mallick's illegal fishing and attempt to hunt him down together.
 At one point, Randy boards Mallick's boat in search of evidence, but Mallick and Carlo knock him unconscious into the sea.
 June rescues him and drags him to shore.
 It is gradually revealed that Randy is unhappy with Cynthia and he falls in love with June instead.